-To discuss your case, contact Ahlstrom Wright for a free consultation.
+To discuss your case, contact Ahlstrom Wright for a free personal injury consultation.

-Get medical assistance as soon as possible.
+Seek medical attention as soon as possible after your fall.
 If there is any chance that you hit your head, suffered a broken bone, or could have any other significant injury, then get a physician to assess you.
 Keep any documents you receive during your doctor’s visit.

 When you get home, write out a brief summary of what happened to you.
 This statement is to help you remember the details of the fall later on.
 You should not give this statement to the property owner.
 In your summary, take note of the weather conditions, any debris or objects on the ground, and any warning signs near the area where you fell.